-The Company assesses the recoverability of its long-lived assets by comparing the projected undiscounted net cash flows associated with the related long-lived asset or group of long-lived assets over their remaining estimated useful lives against their respective carrying amounts.
+The Company assesses the recoverability of its long-lived asses by comparing the projected undiscounted net cash flows associated with the related long-lived asset over their remaining estimated useful lives against their respective carrying amounts.
 Impairment, if any, is based on the excess of the carrying amount over the fair value of those assets.
 Fair value is generally determined using the asset's expected future discounted cash flows or market value, if readily determinable.
 If long-lived assets are determined to be recoverable, but the newly determined remaining estimated useful lives are shorter than originally estimated, the net book values of the long-lived assets are depreciated over the newly determined remaining estimated useful lives.